-The average TER of my portfolio is 0.097%.
+The average TER of this portfolio is 0.087%.
 It may not be perfect, but I like this portfolio.
-In the future, I may change my Swiss stocks ETF.
-I am also considering changing the allocation to U.S. Stocks.

-If I did not have access to U.S. funds, I would need to find two new funds for my U.S. stocks and for the World Stocks.
-For this exercise, we are going to keep the same portfolio.
+If we did not have access to U.S. funds, we would need to find two new funds for the U.S. stocks and the World Stocks.
+For this exercise, we will keep the same portfolio.
 There is no need to choose different stock market indexes.
 However, for each index, we need to choose a fund that follows it.

 S&P 500 ETF

 Let’s start by replacing the S&P 500 ETF with a European ETF.
 There are quite a few options available to us (you can search on justETF, for instance).
 There are three options that I would consider for this ETF:

 - Invesco S&P 500 UCITS ETF: A TER of 0.05% and AUM of 4.5B

 - iShares Core S&P 500 UCITS ETF: A TER of 0.07% and AUM of 8B.